 Systemic lupus erythematosus

-Systemic lupus erythematosus (SLE) can cause various symptoms, the most common being joint pains, skin rashes and tiredness.
+Systemic lupus erythematosus (SLE) can cause various symptoms, the most common being joint pain and stiffness, skin rashes and tiredness.
 Problems with kidneys and other organs can occur in severe cases.

 Cervical spondylosis is a 'wear and tear' of the bones (vertebrae) and discs in the neck.
 It is a normal part of ageing and does not cause symptoms in many people.
 However, it is sometimes a cause of neck pain.
 Symptoms tend to come and go.
 In severe cases, the degeneration may cause irritation or pressure on the spinal nerve roots or spinal cord.
 This can cause arm or leg symptoms.

 Polymyalgia rheumatica (PMR) causes pain, stiffness and tenderness in large muscles, typically around the shoulders, upper arms and hips.
 The cause is not known.
-Some people with PMR develop a related condition called giant cell arteritis (GCA) which can be more serious.
+Some people with PMR develop a related condition called giant cell arteritis (GCA) which can be more serious and may threaten sight.

 Fibromyalgia causes pains and tenderness in many areas of the body, and tiredness.
 You may also have other symptoms.

-The symptoms of arthritis vary depending on the nature and severity of the underlying cause.
+The symptoms of arthritis vary depending on the type of arthritis and severity of the underlying cause.
 The symptoms include:

 - Joint pain, tenderness and stiffness.